Back to What's Included

-This guide explains when cleaners may change bed sheets, when they usually do not, how sheet changes differ from full laundry service, and what homeowners should ask before assuming the cleaner will remake the beds.
+This guide explains when cleaners may change bed sheets, when they usually do not, how sheet changes differ from full laundry service, and what homeowners should ask before adding linen work to a cleaning visit.

 Quick Answer: Do Cleaners Change Bed Sheets?

-Some cleaners change bed sheets, but bed-linen changes are often optional rather than automatic in standard house cleaning.
-Many companies are comfortable changing sheets if fresh linens are left out clearly and the task is part of the agreed scope.
-Others treat bed changes as an add-on because they take extra time and may also lead to expectations around laundry, folding, or putting linens away.
+Some cleaners change bed sheets, but bed-linen changes are usually optional rather than automatic in standard house cleaning.
+Many companies treat linen work as an add-on because it takes extra time and can lead to expectations around laundry, folding, or putting linens away.

 Sometimes included